oemof/oemof-solph/doc/index.rst

-.. pahesmf documentation master file, created by sphinx-quickstart on Thu Dec 18 16:57:35 2014.
+.. oemof documentation master file, created by sphinx-quickstart on Thu Dec 18 16:57:35 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pahesmf's documentation!
+Welcome to oemof's documentation!
 ===================================

 Contents: